masterpointio/.github/profile/README.md

 ### Our Mission

-Our mission is to simplify cloud infrastructure so developers can innovate faster, safer, and with greater confidence.
+Our mission is to simplify cloud infrastructure so engineering orgs can innovate faster, safer, and with greater confidence.
 By open-sourcing tools and modules that we use internally, we aim to contribute back to the community, promoting consistency, quality, and security.

 ### Our Commitments